 - Anything that can be found on the candidate’s resume

-If your job post requires a resume, there’s no need for candidates to manually enter the same information again into your application.
-It’s a waste of time for them and bogs down your hiring process.
+If your job post requires a resume, there’s no need for candidates to manually enter the same information again into your online application.
+It’s a waste of time for them and bogs down your application process.
 As far as physical addresses are concerned, unless there are issues with commuting to and from the workplace, there’s no need for employers to know where applicants live.
 Plus, you can avoid any internal biases based on where a candidate lives by removing this field from your application process.

 Cover letters aren’t necessary